2024 National Junior Duck Stamp Contest

 Placing artwork and the state Best of Show may become part of a traveling display; they will be returned by June of the following year.

 For questions regarding your artwork or to report a change of address, please contact your state, territory or district coordinator.
-If artwork is unclaimed, the U.S. Fish and Wildlife Service is not be obligated to trace the location of the artist to return the artwork.
-All unclaimed entries may be destroyed one year from the date of the contest.
+If artwork is unclaimed, the U.S. Fish and Wildlife Service is not obligated to trace the location of the artist to return the artwork.
+All unclaimed entries may be destroyed one year from the date of the contest/end of traveling display.
 Every effort will be made to safely return artwork to the students.

 Display of Duck Stamp Designs